-Whether you’re travelling via plane, train or automobile – Vancouver is an easy-to-reach destination.
-Once here, there are many options to help you easily navigate this diverse, eclectic region to experience the very best of West Coast cuisine.
+Whether you’re travelling via plane, train, boat or automobile, Vancouver is an easy-to-reach destination.
+Once here, there are many options to help you easily navigate this diverse, eclectic region and experience the very best of West Coast cuisine.

 Visiting from Washington State:

-Planning to drive?
+Rather take a drive?
 Simply head north on Interstate 5 (I-5) to the Peace Arch border crossing and then onto Highway 99 to reach Vancouver.
 In total, there are four border crossings into Metro Vancouver via the communities of Abbotsford, Aldergrove and Surrey.
-The approximate driving time from Seattle into British Columbia is roughly three hours, but could be more depending on the border.
-Signs near the highways list border wait times, or click here for the latest border information.
+The approximate driving time from Seattle into British Columbia is roughly three hours (but could be more depending on the border).
+Signs near the highways list border wait times – or click here for the latest border information.

+Want to watch the world go by via train?
 Amtrak offers a relaxing and scenic way to get here, along with some incredible waterfront views.
-The journey takes about four hours.
-For more information or to book, phone 1.800.872.7245 or visit Amtrak.

 Visiting via Vancouver Island:

-Whether you’re visiting Victoria or other BC island destinations, it’s a breeze to visit Metro Vancouver and the Fraser Valley.
+Whether you’re visiting from Victoria or other BC island destinations, it’s a breeze to visit Metro Vancouver.
 Simply drive or walk onto one of the many BC Ferries vessels and make your way to Horseshoe Bay or Tsawwassen, where a world of culinary adventures await on the mainland.
 Click here for BC Ferries scheduling information.

 Visiting on a cruise ship: